tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system.md

 >
 > ~ Ahrens Sönke, How To Take Smart Notes

 The bitter sweet reality of any organisational technique is that we don't know how well it works for us until we spend some time working with it.

-This post will explain what I tried, what I kept and what I changed to eventually bring me to my own iteration, which by sheer fluke could be named the GRID system.
-But first...
+After many iterations, this system emerged and has remained unchanged for quite some time;
+I have a solid feeling that I've found what works for me and feel it's robust enough to present.

+I hope it provides some value to you.

 ## (Over)categorisation is the death of a Zettelkasten